 In addition, as set out in note 2.9, the Group assesses ECL under IFRS 9 on trade receivables based on provision matrix, the ECL rates are based on the payment profile for sales in the past 36 months as well as the corresponding historical credit losses during that period.
 The management would also make individual assessment on the recoverability of trade receivables from related parties.
-The historical rates are adjusted to reflect current and forwarding-looking macroeconomic factors (including the change in economic environment arising from COVID-19) affecting the customer's ability to settle the amount outstanding.
+The historical rates are adjusted to reflect current and forwarding-looking macroeconomic factors affecting the customer's ability to settle the amount outstanding.
 At each reporting date, the historical default rates are updated and changes in the forward-looking estimates are analysed.